Joseph Massad: Columbia Unbecoming

+In 2004, a group of pro-Israel students at Columbia, along with the pro-Israel campus group The David Project, produced the film Columbia Unbecoming about three professors some students and faculty thought were biased against Israel.
+The film focused primarily on Joseph Massad, who taught the course Palestinian and Israeli Politics and Societies.
+Pro-Israel pundits called for Columbia to fire him as they saw him as unfit to teach.

-Massad was the center of the Columbia Unbecoming controversy.
-In fall 2004, a pro-Israel campus organization produced a film, Columbia Unbecoming, interviewing students who claimed that he and other Columbia professors had intimidated or been unfair to them for their pro-Israel views.
+The film featured interviews with students who claimed that he and other Columbia professors had intimidated or been unfair to them for their pro-Israel views.
 This led to the appointment of a committee by the university to investigate the complaints.
 In response to the film, United States Representative Anthony Weiner called on Columbia to fire Massad for what Weiner characterized as "anti-Semitic rantings."

 The committee concluded its work in spring 2005, dismissed most of the allegations against Massad and the other professors, writing in its report that it had "no basis for believing that Professor Massad systematically suppressed dissenting views in his classroom" and stated that they "found no evidence of any statements made by the faculty that could reasonably be construed as anti-semitic."
 The committee found it "credible" that Massad was angered by a question in class from a student that he understood to be defending Israel's conduct toward Palestinians and that his response "exceeded commonly accepted bounds by conveying that her question merited harsh public criticism", but it also described an environment of incivility, with pro-Israel students disrupting lectures on Middle Eastern studies.
 Critics described the committee's findings as a whitewash.

 Massad too criticized the findings, writing that it "suffer[ed] from major logical flaws, undefended conclusions, inconsistencies, and clear bias in favor of the witch-hunt that has targeted me for over three years".
 Massad continued to deny the one allegation that the report found "credible."
 Two students beside his accuser said that they witnessed the incident, but a teaching assistant said on WNYC in April 2005 that she was present and that Massad did not angrily criticize the student in question; after the release of the report, 20 students signed a letter stating that they were in class on the day of the alleged incident, and that the incident had never happened.

 In an editorial discussing the case one week after the release of the Committee report, the New York Times noted that, while it believed Massad had been guilty of inappropriate behavior, it found the controversy overblown and professors such as Massad themselves victimized:

 There is no evidence that anyone's grade suffered for challenging the pro-Palestinian views of any teacher or that any professors made anti-Semitic statements.
 The professors who were targeted have legitimate complaints themselves.
 Their classes were infiltrated by hecklers and surreptitious monitors, and they received hate mail and death threats.